daisyjanejohnson/learning-journal/computers-notes.md

 It recieves simple commands that tell it which circuit to use to do a certain job.
 Example:
     - An `add` command tells the CPU to use its outer circuit to calculate a new number.
     - The `store` command tells the CPU to use a different circuit to save that result into memory
 - Binary code is the most baisc form of software and it controls all the hardware of a computer.
-Programming languages (like JavaScript or Python) allows you type in commands that look a lot like english, this high level comman is converted into hundreds, or thousands, of simpler binary commands that the CPU understands.
+Programming languages (like JavaScript or Python) allows you type in commands that look a lot like english, this high level command is converted into hundreds, or thousands, of simpler binary commands that the CPU understands.
 - **Operating System**: The master program that manages how software uses the hardware of a computer.
 It has special abilities that allows it to control other software on a computer.
 It decides when the CPU can run a program and whther that program can access the computers input and output devices.
     - When multiple software programs are running the operating system is quickly switching programs, sharing the CPU between them for fractions of a second.